 All these add-ons and higher level features bring me to what I think is Foundry’s huge appeal and also it’s biggest weakness: as a GM you can spend hours and hours fiddling with it and it’s a whack of fun to do it.
 There’s always been a part of RPGs where there’s the game you play at the table, then the “other game” when you’re alone at home creating scenarios, rolling up and optimizing characters, creating elaborate maps, and so on.
 Particularly as a teenager before I had my driving license, I spent hundreds of hours alone creating things for games, many of which never got played.
 I think this “at home” game is one of the things that keeps RPGs popular across the decades and I’m of the opinion that a lot of the appeal of Foundry is being able to monkey around with all kinds of different plugins and settings as a GM as well as set up elaborate special effects and so on.

 There’s also the issue of what game systems you’re running and how well supported they are on each platform.
-There are some games that simply don’t have a ruleset/character sheet available on one or the other platform.
+There are some games that don’t have a ruleset/character sheet available on one or the other platform.
 If you want things fully set up for you, some companies support one or the other better and I would also go further and say that some are more necessary on one or the other or more functional.

 For full commercial support, the same is true.
 There’s a D&D ruleset and all the features from the Open Gaming License SRD on Foundry, but WOTC doesn’t sell rulebooks or modules.
-On the other side, they do for Roll20.
+On the other side, they do sell them for Roll20.
 (There’s a kludge to import items from D&D Beyond to Foundry, but one has to wonder how long it will be that WotC tolerates that, particularly given their obvious desire to move all D&D players to their subscription only highly monetized D&D only VTT.)
 Pathfinder 2, on the other side, has pretty much the entire game system available in Foundry, not just a limited OGL compendium and all the adventures are available commercially.

 So which VTT do I like the most?
-I’ll be honest, it’s Foundry.
-And that is very much not the conclusion I thought I was going to come to.
+I’ve gone back and forth on this one.
+When I first dipped into Foundry, I really preferred it, which is very much not the conclusion I thought I was going to come to.
 It works better at the table, it has more functionality for most of the games I play, and it looks better.
 I also, Gods help me, really enjoy fiddling with stuff.
-On the other hand, if the GM flaked out a half hour before a game and I wanted to step in and run something by the seat of my pants, I’d probably spin something up in Roll20.
-It’s just easier to use on a basic level.